 Scope: Action: Maintain a .5 FTE health assistant Need: The school will address the importance of connecting Low-Income families, Homeless students, and students with disabilities with community resources and medical referrals.
 Due to an increase in students with disabilities and Low-Income families, accessing medical services is challenging without the support of health staff.
 Additionally, AeroSTEM emphasized the critical need to enhance health services for all students, particularly those with disabilities and medically fragile conditions.
 AeroSTEM aims to prevent medical issues from contributing to absences.
-Children living in poverty, with a disability, or with a chronic illness experience significant health disparities and are at a higher risk of dropping out of school (DePaoli, Balfarz, Bridgeland, Atwell, & Ingram, 2017; Robert Wood Johnson Foundation, 2016).
-Health staff play a proactive role in working with families, preventing and evaluating illnesses, helping with attendance, serving as liaisons to other medical staff, and providing resources to familles.
-Student attendance percentage is 95%, but socio-economical disadvantaged (90%), Hispanic (90%, english Learns (92%) and students with disabilities and attendance percentage is 95%, but socio-economical disadvantaged (90%), Hispanic (90%, english Learns (92%) and all tower community resources and medical referrals.
-Explanation: The schoolwide implementation of a Health Assistant is essential to adequately cate to the varying needs of the full students with Disabilities or those medically fragile demand monitoring and an effective medical strategy.
-To this end, a Health Assistant is essential to adequately cate to the varying needs of the full students with Disabilities or those medically fragile demand monitoring and an effective medical strategy.
-To this end, at Health Assistant is essential to adequately cate in the varying needs of the full students with Disabilities or those medical strategy.
-To this end, at Health Assistant is essential to and moni entage ort (P2) c
+Children living in poverty, with a disability or with a chronic illness experience significant health disparities and are at a higher risk of dropping out of school (DePaoli, Balfanz, Bridgeland, Atwell, & Ingram, 2017; Robert Wood Johnson Foundation, 2016).
+Health staff play a proactive role in working with families, reventing and evaluating illnesses, helping with attendance, serving as liaisons to other medical staff, and providing resources to families.
+Student attendance percentage is 95%, but socio-economical disadvantaged (90%), Hispanic (90%, english Learns (92%) and students with disabilities and loverance of connecting Low-Income families or those medically fragile demand monitoring and an effective medical strate, 2 to this end, a Health Assistant at cas as unyielding support, optimizing ther irving conditions and overall health status.
+This initiative conveniently doubles as a resource for financially challenged families or those in foster of financially challenged families or those in severe by aligning them with espentia lome.
+The subject of financially challenged families or those in foster of financially challenged families or those in foster of financially challenged families or those in foster of financially challenged families or (P2)